A Stochastic Covariance Shrinkage Approach in Ensemble Transform Kalman Filtering: Background

-measures how similar the correlation structures of the sample covariance and target covariance are.
+As is traditional with Kalman type methods, we make the assumption that all our samples are drawn from an underlying Gaussian distribution.
+This assumption allows for a simpler computation of $\gamma_i$.
+The Rao-Blackwellized Ledoit-Wolf (RBLW) estimator~\cite{chen2009shrinkage} ~\cite[equation~(9)]{Sandu_2017_Covariance-Cholesky}:

+is the optimal estimate of the covariance shrinkage factor under Gaussian assumptions.
+The computationally dominant (and interesting) term in \eqref{eq:RBLW} is the sphericity factor

+which measures how similar the correlation structures of the sample and the target covariance are.
+For example if the both the target matrix $\*P$ and the empirical covariance matrix $\Ct{\xf_i}{\xf_i}$ are diagonal ($\*C_i$ is diagonal in \eqref{eq:shrinkage-covariance2}), then $\hat{U}_i=0$ in $\eqref{eqn:sphericity}$, meaning that the RBLW estimate \eqref{eq:RBLW} would be $\gamma_{i,\text{RBLW}}=1$.
+If, on the other hand, there is a large difference between the structures of $\*P$ and $\Ct{\xf_i}{\xf_i}$ ($\*C_i$ has large off-diagonal elements in \eqref{eq:shrinkage-covariance2}), then the sphericity factor is close to $1$, forcing the RBLW estimate to be small (e.g., for $n=10^{10}$ and $N=50$, with $\hat{U}_i=1$, one has $\gamma_{i,\text{RBLW}} = 0.038$).

 Note that if our samples are also used to calculate the sample mean, the effective sample size of the sample covariance is smaller by one, therefore for most practical applications one replaces $N$ by $N-1$ in \eqref{eq:RBLW}.

-The RBLW estimator is valid under Gaussian assumptions about the samples from which the sample covariance matrix is derived, however is only considered to be accurate for an oversampled sample covariance matrix.
+A drawback of the RBLW estimate is its reliance on the Gaussian assumption.
+A second drawback is that it is only valid for an over sampled ensemble with $N > n$, meaning that in the typical undersampled regime of EnKF with $N \ll n$, the factor is technically not well-defined.
+It is nonetheless still useful, in a similar fashion to ill-defined covariance estimates in the EnKF.

-There are two major issues with the application of the shrinkage estimator in the EnKF, both related to its reliance on the sphericity of $\!C_i$.
-First, when operating in the undersampled regime $N \ll n$, the estimate $\!C_i$ is also undersampled, and the problem of ``spurious correlations'' will affect the measure of sphericity \eqref{eqn:sphericity}.
-The second related issue regards the climatological estimate $\!P$.
-Unless the climatological estimate accurately measures the correlation structure of the sample covariance, the shrinkage estimate could potentially be very poor.
+Aside from the inherent issues with the RBLW estimator, there are two major issues with its application in the EnKF, both related to its reliance on the sphericity of $\*C_i$.
+First, when operating in the undersampled regime $N \ll n$, the estimate $\*C_i$ \eqref{eq:mu} is also undersampled, and the problem of ``spurious correlations'' will affect the measure of sphericity \eqref{eqn:sphericity}.
+The second related issue regards the climatological estimate $\*P$.
+Unless the climatological estimate accurately measures the correlation structure of the sample covariance, the shrinkage estimate \eqref{eq:shrinkage-covariance} could potentially not be representative of our current uncertainty.
 The long-term accuracy of the climatological estimate to the covariance is thus of great importance.